 Mollie stood with Edmund on the cliff.
 She watched as Peter rode forward toward the army of thousands on his white unicorn.
 Mollie watched as he drew closer and closer till the armies met.
 She watched the figures moving and searched frantically for the pure white unicorn holding Peter.
 She spotted it and sighed in relief, she could tell that Edmund had his eyes locked on it..
 Mollie started as the other half of the Witch's army advanced and Edmund raised his sword

 "Fire!" he shouted.
 Mollie watched in fascination as the phoenix created a line of fire between the two armies.
 She soon found herself running beside Edmund to get off the rocks and help the now retreating army.
 They stood and waited.
 Arrows poised.
 Edmund raised his sword and brought it down seconds later, the air was full of arrows now speeding towards the Witch's army.
 Mollie watched as they twisted in agony as the arrows pierced their bodies.
 Then she saw the unicorn holding Peter suddenly fall an arrow stuck in its rump.
 She turned to Edmund who looked alone and helpless and touched his hand briefly.
 Then Peter moved, he sat up, his helmet had fallen off in the fall and he looked a bit dazed.
 She heard a sigh of relief pass through Edmund's lips.
 Oreius and Tergo, the Rhino, charged down the slope past Peter and into the coming army.
 Mollie watched horrified as Tergo was cut down and fell.
 Oreius kept going and reached the Witch's chariot.
 Mollie held her breath as they fought then released it as Oreius was turned to stone.

-Edmund noticed her face draining of colour and a look of great sadness settle on her face.
+Edmund noticed her face draining of colour as it twisted with sadness.
 He touched her arm and she turned.

 "Want to go back to camp?" he asked quietly